M7OCM/mono890/README.md

 ## Mono890 Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1/PCB2.1Q

+Latest: 26 September 2026

+- m7ocm_rt-890_evolution-x_r3_legacy.bin
+- m7ocm_rt-890_evolution-x_r3_pcb2.1q_only.bin

+This update focuses on manual frequency and bank storing changes on the radio itself and downloading to Chirp.
+A manual frequency entry via the radio will be added to the selected memory channel, but not added to a memory bank automatically, the user will need to select a bank and add it.
+Previously, any new frequency added to the radio manually got added to Bank 1, and subsequently (due to the way ghost data remained in channels) in the last firmware.

-Latest: 19 September 2026 EVOLUTION X Revision 2/Chirp Next driver specifically for EVOLUTION X r2 plus firmware for RT-890 PCB2.0/2.1/2.1Q.
+19 September 2026 EVOLUTION X Revision 2/Chirp Next driver specifically for EVOLUTION X r2 plus firmware for RT-890 PCB2.0/2.1/2.1Q.

 - m7ocm_rt-890_evolution-x_r2_legacy.bin
 - m7ocm_rt-890_evolution-x_r2_pcb2.1q_only.bin